Key Takeaways

 Wondering how does SAT scores?
 Each section (Reading & Writing, Math) is scored from 200 to 800.
 Additionally, the SAT score breakdown gives insights into specific content domains, for example, Algebra, Problem Solving, Craft & Structure, and Command of Evidence.
 These indicate which skills you excelled in and which to focus on for improvement.

 A “good” SAT score depends on your goals and what colleges you’re aiming for.
 Generally: ~1100-1250 is solid, shows college-ready basics ~1300-1500 is strong, competitive for many schools Above 1500 is excellent and tends to put you in the top percentiles The SAT score report’s percentiles help see where your score falls vs other test-takers.
+Per the College Board Annual Report, the mean SAT score was 1029 in the year 2025.

 Tutors Edge by EdisonOS